 ACCIONA’s sustainability strategy is applied through its Sustainability Master Plan (SMP).
 ACCIONA’s commitment to sustainability can be understood as the support for social progress, environmental equilibrium and economic growth, and is reflected in our contribution to the achievement of the Sustainable Development Goals (SDGs).
 These common objectives, defined by the United Nations, need the active involvement of companies, as well as many other agents.

-Find out what the Company did in 2016: Sustainability in ACCIONA.
+Find out what the Company did in 2017: SUSTAINABILITY IN ACCIONA: Sustainability in ACCIONA.

 ACCIONA contributes to the Sustainable Development Goals through voluntary activities that have an immediate positive impact on society and help in the progress toward each of the 17 goals.
 Evenmore, the company has adopted 4 objectives that articulate the ACCIONA's business model strategy.

 The aim of ACCIONA is to lead the transition towards a low-carbon economy, bringing quality criteria and innovation processes to all projects in order to optimize the efficient use of resources and respect the environment.
 ACCIONA is carbon neutral since 2016.

 Climate change is the biggest threat we face.
 Learn everything about climate change: causes, consequences, solutions...